GSI-HPC/vagrant-cluster-examples/rocky_8_lustre_2-15-2_ldiskfs_pcc/README.md

 ### Overview

-Overall, PCC is not well integrated into Lustre, because
-* Quota

-* Posix `rm` command does not delete cached file on the PCC disk.
-A file has to be detached first, so it is available on the Lustre OST.
+* Posix `rm` command does not delete cached files on the PCC disk, unless files have been detached first.
 * User must be aware of PCC commands e.g. `attach`, `detach` and `state` and the PCC workflow, otherwise...
-  - PCC local disk runs out of sync with "dead" files.
+  - PCC local disk keeps a copy of files, if files are not detached before accessed on Lustre by other clients.
-  - Lustre disk space quota can be by passed and exceeded after detach.
+  - Lustre disk space and inode quota check can be by passed and exceeded after detach!
   - IO processes can block on full local cache disk during write operation...

 #### Full Local Disk